somedeveloper00/DotsSample/README.md

 With this alone, your component will turn into the previously created `MovingCompoenntData` component at runtime.
 To see it correctly converting to ECS, make a new SubScene in your scene
 ![img_3.png](ArticleRes/img_3.png)

 And move your main cube inside it.
 ![img_5.png](ArticleRes/img_5.png)

 Now enter play mode.
 Open Entities Hierarchy window, set Inspector as *Runtime* and you'll see the new `MoveComponentData` is added to your entity.
 ![img_7.png](ArticleRes/img_7.png)

 Now let's add a system to make it work.
-I'll just write the whole thing here, many of the syntax are self-explanatory, but I'll explain the important parts.
+I'll just write the whole thing here, many of the syntax are self-explanatory, so I'll explain the important parts.
 ```csharp
 // they have to be partial so ECS's source generator can add the rest of the code
 public partial struct MoveSystem : ISystem {